 The performance criteria and management responses are set out in Table 2 and ensure that a fisher cannot continue fishing unchecked if they have an ongoing interaction problem.
 For each criterion there is an associated management response that escalates to the point where an individual fisher cannot continue fishing with gillnets in the fishery.

 1 Equivalent to 50 gillnet sets of 4200 metres.

-Table 2: Criteria that apply to all gillnet fishers for each dolphin interaction.
+Table 2: Criteria that apply to all gillnet fishers for each dolphin interaction within a review period.